sungsoo-ahn/2025/_posts/2025-04-28-unified-models.md

 ---
 layout: distill
 title: Towards Unified Multimodal Models:Trends and Insights
-description: Recent advancements in unified models for multimodal understanding and generation, including works like Transfusion, ImageBind, and EMU3, highlight the trend towards frameworks capable of diverse tasks.
+description: Recent advancements in unified models for multimodal understanding and generation, including works like Transfusion, Next-GPT, and EMU3, highlight the trend towards frameworks capable of diverse tasks.
 These models typically fall into two categories:single models, which use a unified architecture to process multiple modalities, and multi-expert models, where specialized sub-models are used for each modality.
-Multi-expert models include different alignment strategies such as Image-Centric Alignment (e.g., ImageBind), Text-Centric Alignment (e.g., TextBind), and others, each focusing on aligning specific modalities for more flexible integration.
+Multi-expert models include different alignment strategies such as Image-Centric Alignment (e.g., Next-GPT), Text-Centric Alignment (e.g., TextBind), and others, each focusing on aligning specific modalities for more flexible integration.
 The single models explore techniques like pure autoregressive methods, diffusion-based approaches, or a combination of both.
 This blog provides a comprehensive overview of unified multimodal models, reviewing current developments and discussing key design principles, including the use of autoregressive and diffusion mechanisms.
 date: 2025-04-28
 future: true
 htmlwidgets: true